parsinglogic/java-fp/README.md

 When we do operations on the tree like deleting or adding an element, all the algorithms to keep the tree balanced by doing tree rotations etc do not need the elements to be ordered.

-Because we wanted to use AVL trees to store ordered elements and no-ordered elements we decided to have this class implement juat the insertion and deletion algorithms.
+Because we wanted to use AVL trees to store ordered elements and no-ordered elements we decided to have this class implement just the insertion and deletion algorithms.

 `ImSortedSet` and `ImShelf` both use this class and they add their own find methods as appropriate. `ImSortedSet` does require its elements to have an ordering and `ImShelf` does not.